 WEHNER: But he wasn’t elected in a vacuum.
 There was a lot of acrimony, a lot of division.
 A lot of Americans, particularly blue-collar Americans, felt dishonored, and unheard and voiceless, during the Obama years.

 By now I’m pissed.
 I’m thinking, “What kind of mind frames the last eight years in this way?”
 And, amazingly, Steve reads my thoughts!

 INSKEEP: Is this a description of what you think happened?

 Wow, maybe I shouldn’t think Steve Inskeep is the worst journalist in the world!
 Maybe he is, as the NPR website suggests, “known for probing questions to everyone from presidents to warlords to musicians.”

 Except I mishear what he’s saying.
-He’s not questioning Wehner; he’s giving him answers.
+He’s not questioning Wehner; he’s actually giving him answers.

 INSKEEP: Is this a description of what you think happened: This is a president who tried to think technocratically, analytically, about policy, and he would reach a conclusion.
 And if someone reached a different conclusion, he believed it must have been cynical.
 Because the facts were so obvious to him.